top of page

 My Path

 Ever since I was old enough to talk, my parents would find me pretending to broadcast sports around our house.
 I attended a small high school in rural Kansas where I got my first opportunity to call games before being offered an internship with a local radio station at 16.
 I left home to attend the Cronkite School at ASU, got my first taste of Division-I broadcasting, and became the first person in my family to graduate with a bachelor's degree in December of 2019.
 Even though the odds were slim, I emailed all 356 DI schools just before graduation and was hired to call women's basketball at NAU.
-From there, I moved again to call baseball at the University of Northern Colorado, before the Covid-19 shutdown sent me home.
-Less than six months later I had secured a role with Learfield as a studio host, and after spending the fall and winter with them, returned to UNCO to finish what I had started.
-Wanting more baseball experience I spent the summer of 2021 in Cape Cod before landing a grad assistantship to call 190 games in 2 years at Kent State.
+From there, I moved again to call DI baseball at the University of Northern Colorado, before the Covid-19 shutdown sent me home.
+Less than six months later I had secured a role with Learfield as a studio host, and after spending the fall and winter there, returned to UNCO to finish what I had started.
+Wanting more baseball experience I spent the summer of 2021 in Cape Cod before landing a grad assistantship to call 190 games in 2 years at Kent State and eventually, a full-time job broadcasting for Kansas Wesleyan.

 Physical Journey

 In 2021 I made a committment to start living a healthier, more active lifestyle, completely overhaul my diet, and gain the confidence to eventually get back in the gym.
 At my starting point, I weighed 255 lbs and had lost much of the strength I had built during my time playing sports in high school.
-However, less than two years later I had lost 60 lbs, reached my goal of making the 1,000 club (405 squat, 405 deadlift, 250 bench) and completely rebuilt my physical confidence.
+However, less than two years later I had lost 60 lbs, and after getting into powerlifting I was able to achieve several of my bigger goals in the gym (500 squat, 500 deadlift, 315 bench).

 Handling the Grind

-As a relative nobody who grew up poor and came up without any references, I knew from the beginning that making a career in broadcasting would be incredibly difficult.
-My first mentor once told me, "you'll always be competing with people who have more talent, more connections, and more money than you do, but there's never an excuse for anyone to outwork you."
-These words have become my guiding principle over the years and while it's forced me to push myself to my absolute limits at times, it's paid off in the long run.
+My first mentor once told me, "You'll always be competing with people who have more talent, more connections, and more money than you do, but there's never an excuse for anyone to outwork you."
+These words have become my guiding principle over the years, and while it's forced me to push myself to my absolute limits at times, it's paid off!

-Fulfill all duties as primary SID for men's and women's golf
+• 4 seasons of SID work for Kent State men's and women's golf

 I also worked four jobs simultaneously while working on a pay-per-game basis at NAU, UNCO, and Learfield to keep my bills paid, and for several months, donated my own plasma at a CSL clinic to pay my rent and put myself through college at Arizona State.